TenaarFeiri/Seshat/Client/SimSystems/Weather/Documentation/SIMULATION_MATHS.md

 end
 ```

-This is the **authoritative** trend for transition decisions.
-It is computed from actual pressure readings (which include the Proc3 driver offset mixed in by Proc2), over a 5-minute window at 15-second poll intervals (≈20 readings).
+This is the **authoritative** trend for transition decisions, computed from actual pressure readings (which include the Proc3 driver offset mixed in by Proc2) over a 5-minute window at 15-second poll intervals (≈20 readings).

 ### Cross-checking with Proc3's driver trend